Executive Director & CEO Corner

 HomeAid, Van Metre, VCI Build Custom Playhouse for Second Story

-February is a month for showing some love, and on Friday, February 28, HomeAid Northern Virginia, Van Metre Homes, and VCI Contractors will deliver a custom designed playhouse to a townhome owned by Second Story.
+February is a month for showing some love, and on Friday, February 28, HomeAid Northern Virginia and Van Metre Homes will deliver a custom designed playhouse to a townhome owned by Second Story.
 The six-foot tall playhouse with its own little front porch will be the jewel of the townhome’s small backyard, where it will welcome the children of single moms enrolled in the Second Story for Young Mothers program.
 The playhouse marks the second “Project Playhouse” that Van Metre has delivered over two consecutive years but the first one that was custom-designed and built for townhouse – and HOA – specifications.

 Second Story’s program for young mothers provides housing, counseling, and training to homeless women age 18 to 21 who are pregnant or have young children and are homeless.
 Women and their children can stay in the program up to 18 months, during which time the young mothers receive comprehensive services including counseling and therapy; life skills; parenting classes and workshops; and job skills, budgeting and financial skills training.
 Women are required to work or go to school at least 30 hours a week, and 45 percent of their earnings are placed into savings or applied to debt reduction.